Emsworth: Modern

-In 1902 the once famous Emsworth oyster industry went into rapid decline.
-This was after many of the guests at mayoral banquets in Southampton and Winchester became seriously ill and four died after consuming oysters.
-The infection was due to oysters sourced from Emsworth, as the oyster beds had been contaminated with raw sewage.
-Fishing oysters at Emsworth was subsequently halted until new sewers were dug, though the industry never completely recovered.
+Foster went on to win his case.

 Recently, Emsworth's last remaining oyster boat, The Terror, was restored and is now sailing again.
 But the oyster industry is again under threat, because the reproductive rate of the oysters has plunged, as they now contain microscopic glass spicules that are shed into the water from the hulls of the numerous plastic fibreglass boats in Chichester Harbour.

 During the Second World War, nearby Thorney Island was used as a Royal Air Force station, playing a role in defence in the Battle of Britain.
 The north of Emsworth at this time was used for growing flowers and further north was woodland (today Hollybank Woods).
-In the run up to D-Day, the Canadian Army used these woods as one of their pre-invasion assembly points for men and material.
+In the run up to D-Day, the Canadian Army used these woods as one of their pre-invasion assembly points for men and materiel.
 Today the foundations of their barracks can still be seen.
 In the 1960s large parts of this area were developed with a mix of bungalow and terraced housing.

 For a few years (2001 to 2007), Emsworth held a food festival.
 It was the largest event of its type in the UK, with more than 50,000 visitors in 2007.
 The festival was cancelled due to numerous complaints of disruption to residents and businesses in the proximity.

-A Baptist church was constructed in north street in 2015.
+A Baptist church was constructed in North Street in 2015.

 The harbour is now used for recreational sailing, paddle boarding, kayaking and swimming.
 The town has two sailing clubs, Emsworth Sailing Club (established in 1919) and Emsworth Slipper Sailing Club (in 1921), the latter based at Quay Mill, a former tide mill.
 Both clubs organise a programme of racing and social events during the sailing season.

 Culture and community

 Emsworth Library was considered for closure in 2020 but following public consultation, was reprieved.

 Emsworth Museum is administered by the Emsworth Maritime & Historical Trust.

+The town is twinned with Saint-Aubin-sur-Mer in Normandy, France.

+Local landmark Thorney Island is home to a detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

+1st Emsworth Scouts meet several times per week with different sections aimed at different age groups and abilities.

-The town is twinned with Saint-Aubin-sur-Mer in Normandy, France In April 2014, Emsworth Sailing Club received national media coverage when retired Royal Navy Captain Clifford "John" Caughey drove his car into the clubhouse, causing a loud explosion and requiring thirty firefighters to extinguish the blaze.
+In 2014 retired Royal Navy Captain Clifford "John" Caughey drove his car into the clubhouse of Emsworth Sailing Club, causing an explosion and requiring thirty firefighters to put out the fire.

 Politics

 The town is part of the Havant constituency, which since the 1983 election has been a Conservative seat.
-The current Member of Parliament (MP) is Alan Mak MP.
-The town is represented at Havant Borough Council by Councillors Richard Kennett, Julie Thain-Smith and Lulu Bowerman.
+The current Member of Parliament (MP) is Alan Mak.
+The town is represented at Havant Borough Council by councillors Richard Kennett and Lulu Bowerman of the Conservative Party and Grainne Rason of the Green Party.
 The local Hampshire County Councillor is Lulu Bowerman.
-The town has branches of the Conservative Party, Liberal Democrats, the Labour Party and United Kingdom Independence Party.
+The town has branches of the Conservative Party, Liberal Democrats, the Labour Party, the United Kingdom Independence Party and the Green Party.